-High quality EHR data is vital to the delivery of safe and effective patient care, enables the reuse of your data across your Learning Health System, strengthens your strategic and medical decision-making insights and improves your opportunities to scale up your participation in clinical research.
-You can stimulate and promote an interoperability culture amongst clinicians and other hospital staff engaged in data capture; develop competences for assessing data quality and maximising its re-usability for other purposes such as reporting, learning and improving own practices and exchanging data with other organisations for care purposes or for clinical and public health research.
+Learning Health Systems are systems where science, ICT, incentives, and culture are aligned for continuous improvement and innovation.
+High-quality EHR data is vital to the delivery of safe and effective patient care, enables the reuse of your data across your Learning Health System, strengthens your strategic and medical decision-making insights and improves your opportunities to scale up your participation in clinical research.
+You can stimulate and promote an interoperability culture amongst clinicians and other hospital staff engaged in data capture; develop competences for assessing data quality and maximising its reusability for other purposes such as reporting, learning and improving own practices and exchanging data with other organisations for care purposes or for clinical and public health research.
 Read more

 Setting up and running internal systems, capable of capturing and securely exchanging health data within the hospital and with other organisations do not need to start from scratch.
 There are available assets in the form of common technical and semantic interoperability specifications, interoperability testing tools and platforms, guidelines, integrated frameworks, and semantic resources that can be exploited.
 The Guide provides a compass to finding relevant information.
 Read more

 The eHealth Network has adopted Guidelines on “an interoperable eco-system for digital health and investment programmes for a new/updated generation of digital infrastructure in Europe”.